ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 Error: Unbound value even
 ```

-The only problem is... this program doesn't compile.
+The only problem is...this program doesn't compile.
 In order to compile
-the `even` function, we already need the definition of `odd`, and to
+the `even` function, we need to already have the definition of `odd`, and to
-compile `odd` we need the definition of `even`.
+compile `odd`, we need the definition of `even`.
 So swapping the two
 definitions around won't help either.

 There are no "forward prototypes" (as seen in languages descended
-from C) in OCaml but there is a special syntax
+from C) in OCaml, but there is a special syntax
 for defining a set of two or more mutually recursive functions, like
 `odd` and `even`: